- As low as $415/Night

 - Approximately 1400 square feet

-Savor a bright & beautiful bungalow in a centrally-located historic Charleston neighborhood.
-15 mins from Folly Beach and 15 mins from downtown, this huge oak tree-lined neighborhood has much to offer: visit the boat landing to watch the sunset, walk to local eateries, movie theater, live music venue, enchanting public golf course, or adventure to one of the many historic Charleston locations.
+Appreciate a bright & classy bungalow in a centrally-located historic Charleston neighborhood.
+15 mins. from Folly Beach and 15 mins. from downtown, this huge oak tree-lined neighborhood has much to offer: visit the boat landing to watch the sunset, walk to local eateries, movie theater, live music venue, beautiful public golf course, or adventure to one of the many historic Charleston locations.
 Come for a hideaway with friends or family.

-*note: laundry supplied for 4-day trips or longer
+*note: laundry supplied for 3-day trips or longer

 The space

-Be sure to take advantage of the alluring side yard with a modest sectional appreciate seat.
-And the home is within walking distance to local bars/eateries, a movie theater, and music venue.
-Millers All Day has an spectacular breakfast and Crust has a great woodfire pizza and salads.
+Be sure to take advantage of the porch and alluring side yard off the kitchen with a modest sectional loveseat.
+The home is within walking distance of local bars/eateries, a movie theater, and a live music venue.
+Millers All Day has an spectacular breakfast and lunch Crust has a great woodfire pizza and salads.

 Guest access